Profit Share Distributions

 As a credit union, Libro Credit Union is a financial co-operative, which means you not only have a say in how the business is run, you share in the profit.

-Every adult Libro Owner has fifty $1 Class M Shares (ownership shares); you see that $50 on your statement or online banking.
+Every adult Libro Owner has fifty $1 Class M Shares (ownership shares); this $50 is shown under "Investment" on your statement or online banking.
 These shares remain with Libro as long as you're an Owner.

 Libro Credit Union pays profit shares annually to Owners, based on the profitability of the credit union and the volume of business you hold during the year.
 While profit shares aren't a guarantee, Libro has a good track record of sharing profit with Owners, and sharing in this prosperity is something to look forward to when joining Libro.

 Here is a sample of profit share distributions in the past few years: